joemoose/psiops/docs/combat.md

 #### Ambushing the Opponents

-If you *ambush* the enemy, you don't make an *initiative roll*.
+If you *ambush* the enemy, you don’t make an *initiative roll*.
 Instead, you and your team each take a turn in the combat round and gain *advantage* on *action rolls*.
 The enemy takes no turn in the first combat round.

 Afterward, in the second and subsequent rounds, combat proceeds as usual: your squad takes the first turn, followed by the opposing force.